Alyssa

 • Twice named Eastern Conference Player of the Week

-2016 HIGHLIGHTS WITH CONNECTICUT:
+2016 SEASON WITH CONNECTICUT:

-• Appeared in 31 games with 31 starts
+• Appeared in 31 games with 31 starts.

 • Missed three games with a concussion suffered at Atlanta (6/12)